torchbox/wagtail-import-export/README.md

 ## Configuration

-By default only published pages are exported.
+When importing via the API, only published pages are exported by default.
 If a descendant page is unpublished it and all its descendants are pruned (even if some of those descendants are themselves published).

 It is possible to export all pages under a source page by adding a setting on the source site: